Black Platinum Solar & Electric in the News:

 Black Platinum Solar & Electric was established in 2007

-60 grid-tied photovoltaic (PV) systems (ranging in size from 8 panels to 111 panels), 57 of which are microinverter systems producing a current lifetime total in excess of 1.24 gigawatt hours (GWh) of power.
+220 grid-tied photovoltaic (PV) systems (ranging in size from 8 panels to 140 panels), 217 of which are microinverter systems producing a current lifetime total in excess of 2.59 Mw (mega watts) of power.

 Since its founding in 2007, Black Platinum Solar has been designing and installing custom PV systems for residential customers.
 They are committed to understanding customers’ needs and delivering on the promise; they don’t walk away from the complicated install.
 Customer service translates into communication and ensuring that 1) the customer has all the information needed to make an educated decision and 2) Black Platinum Solar fully understands customer wants and usage requirements.
 Black Platinum Solar is a turnkey service provider, which, of course, includes providing the legwork to secure permits and schedule and oversee final inspections.
-Black Platinum Solar is a certified installer of Enphase Energy microinverter systems and an Arizona Public Service Qualified Solar Installer (QSI).
+Black Platinum Solar is a certified installer of Enphase Energy microinverter systems.

 The technology behind a Black Platinum Solar installation is the use of 1) a choice of 3 top-quality solar panels, varying in price point, all with a minimum 25-year warranty and 2) the Enphase Energy microinverters with the Enlighten monitoring system.
 We believe Enphase microinverters are currently the best technology in the business because: